 If you don’t mind a little cold, Stockholm in winter is one of Europe’s best destinations.
 This urban paradise in Sweden is the definition of coziness (though the Swedes would call it mysigt).

 Still, while Stockholm isn’t that cold in the winter, it’s likely that you’ll want to spend some of your time indoors warming up and exploring the museums and indoor markets.
 If you have a few days in Stockholm, it makes the most sense to buy a Stockholm Pass, which gives you unlimited access to most museums and public transportation and allows you to skip the lines at popular attractions (although admittedly, one of the perks of visiting Stockholm in winter is the lack of other tourists!).

 Stroll through the Christmas Markets in Stockholm

 If you visit Stockholm in November or December, try to time your vacation around the Christmas markets.
 The Christmas lights and cheer somehow make the snowy, dark days feel a little brighter.
 Experience a genuine Stockholm winter by visiting the Christmas Market in the heart of the Old Town, Gamla Stan.

 As a bonus, you can take an evening Christmas walking tours by lantern light — definitely not something you can do any other time of year!

 Browse through the adorable red stalls that sell Christmas crafts and ornaments, as well as Swedish food and hot mulled wine.
-This is also the perfect place to pick up some Swedish souvenirs or creative Christmas gifts — there are tons of handcrafts and decorative ornaments for sale in the markets.
+This is also the perfect place to pick up some Swedish souvenirs or creative Christmas gifts — there are tons of handicrafts and decorative ornaments for sale in the markets.
 With a dusting of snow on the ground, this couldn’t be a more magical place to get in the winter spirit in Stockholm!

 Explore the Vasa Museum in Stockholm